-If you have kids, you probably have at least a few strings of cheap plastic beads.
+If you have kids, you probably have strings of cheap plastic beads.
 They get handed out at parties and community events.
 They are a huge part of Mardi Gras festivities in Louisiana and elsewhere.
-And they might seem like a great material to creatively reuse into crafts.
+They might seem like a great material to creatively reuse into crafts.
 But actually, they are really not a good item to handle for you and especially for kids.

 Every year 20 million pounds of these beads are shipped to the United States, mostly from China, and the majority go to Louisiana for Mardi Gras.
 After the festivities, the New Orleans sanitation department has to clean them up with front loaders.
 It’s bad enough that they create tons of litter, but they also contain lead, bromine and antimony among other toxic chemicals.